 Some grass products use recycled polyester yarns, but these yarns are still in their development stages and are not as soft as polyethylene yarns.
 Once fully developed, these yarns will offer more practical attributes as well as the obvious environmental benefits.

-Roof terraces – Depending on the original roof surface an underlay is generally recommended as this helps to protect the surface and allow free drainage.
-We have two products designed for this Lazy Pad and Lazy Foam.
-Using an underlay enables you to avoid directly adhering the artificial grass to the roof system to secure the product in position.
+Depending on the original roof surface, an underlay is generally recommended with a roof terrace, as this helps to protect the surface and allow free drainage.
+We have two products designed for this; Lazy Pad and Lazy Foam.
+Using an underlay enables you to avoid directly adhering the material to the roof system to secure the product in position.

-When installing on a roof garden, balcony or such like you must consider the weight bearing factors.
-Please call in to speak with one of our technical team to discuss any specific areas you are unsure of.
+When installing on a roof, balcony, or such like, you must consider the weight-bearing factors.
+Please call to speak with one of our technical team to discuss any specific areas you are unsure of.